alexandrosatteshi/Hidden_Word_Puzzle/README.md

 then (if found) it returns the location of each word.

 The program can find hidden words: Diagonal, Forward, Backward, Up, and Down.
-Ability to save your solved puzzle to a file
+Ability to save your solved puzzle to a file'

-Screenshots:
+## Screenshots:

 Start Screen
 ![start](https://user-images.githubusercontent.com/92368995/167213535-a5b4e2f7-c4f2-4aa8-9c79-cdc038703b4c.PNG)